 Brian joined Watsi on March 16th, 2016.
-Four years ago, Brian became the 1875th member to automatically support a new Watsi patient every month.
-Since then, 4,086 more people have become monthly donors!
-Brian's most recent donation traveled 8,500 miles to support Annah, a single mom-of-two from Kenya, to fund arm fracture surgery.
+Six years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brian's most recent donation traveled 8,500 miles to support Edith, a loving mom from Kenya, to fund a hysterectomy surgery to cure painful fibroids.